-The Corporation initially recognizes loans receivable, debt securities issued and subordinated liabilities on the date on which they are originated.
+The Corporation initially recognizes loans receivable, debt securities issued loans, bonds, commercial paper, and securitization liabilities on the date on which they originated.
 All other financial instruments are recognized on the trade date, which is the date on which the Corporation becomes a party to the contractual provisions of the instrument.
 A financial asset or financial liability is measured initially at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.